Not Guilty Jury Verdict

-A "favorable result" is subjective and depends on your particular circumstances.
-There are, however, optimal results.
+I look at each case in terms of whether I achieved a favorable result.
+What is considered a favorable result is subjective and depends on your particular circumstances.
+Some cases need to be managed to a soft landing.
+Others need to be taken to the mat.
 I frequently see attorneys who dabble in criminal law, putting their clients' lives and future in jeopardy.
 I am frequently called by people who want a second opinion before they take a deal that their attorney is pushing.
 I commonly see people who are about to make a big mistake because their attorney doesn't know the difference between a great deal, a good deal and a bad deal.

 So why do some attorneys tend to get better results in criminal cases than others?
 Here is what I think:

 Experience The more you do something, the better you get.
 I limit my law practice to criminal defense.
 I am before the same judges and prosecutors on a daily basis.
 As a result, I can quickly assess a case, advise on what to expect and craft a solution.